 As a progressive organization that understands Jordan’s intricate social and cultural weave, CCG acknowledges the vital role of private sector establishments in advancing local communities.

 As such, CCG adopts a defined social responsibility platform under which it actively contributes to achieving sustainable social and environmental development through the delivery of innovative, integrated and eco-friendly architectural and engineering consultancy solutions, and by supporting various nationwide community activities.

-CCG targets several segments, with a special focus on the local community, the engineering community, the business sector, which comprises governmental institutions, private entities and national, regional and international non-profit organizations, as well as fresh graduates and students from public and private schools and universities across the Kingdom.
+CCG targets several segments, with a special focus on the local community, the engineering community and the business sector, which comprises governmental institutions, private entities and national, regional and international non-profit organizations, as well as fresh graduates and students from public and private schools and universities across the Kingdom.

-In recognition of its unwavering commitment and heighted sense of awareness towards the local community, CCG adheres to the ISO 26000:2010, which continues to be used as a guide to actively integrate social responsibility into its values and practices.
+In recognition of CCG's unwavering commitment and heightened sense of awareness towards the local community, we adhere to the ISO 26000:2010, which is used as a guide to actively integrate social responsibility into our company values and practices.

 For better web experience, please use the website in portrait mode